 - many other public places

-What should I look for when buying earmuffs to reduce noise?
+Do I know what to look for when buying earmuffs to reduce noise?

 NRR stands for Noise Reduction Rating.
-It is a standardized system that measures how much hearing protection is offered by a noise reducing device.
-It is reported in decibels, which is a measure of sound.
-The higher the NRR, the better the sound reduction.
+It is a standardized system that measures how much hearing protection is offered by a noise-reducing product.
+Also, this measurement is reported in decibels.
+Decibels are a measurement of sound.
+For example, the higher the NRR, the better the sound reduction.
 Therefore, look for a higher NRR when you buy noise protection products.

 - Does color matter?